-Attention: The minimum bend radius for a 50 micron cable is 2 inches under full tensile load and 1.2 inches with no tensile load.
+Attention: The minimum bend radius for a 50 micron cable is 5.1 cm (2 in.) under full tensile load and 3.0 cm (1.2 in.) with no tensile load.

 Cables can be organized and managed in a variety of ways, for example, using cable channels on the sides of the cabinet or patch panels to minimize cable management.
 Following is a list of recommendations: